roboscienceorg/book/source/Introduction/index.rst

 compassion and grace.
 If technology can bring us together, then it has succeeded in helping us far beyond our wildest dreams.

-Robotics is a shining example of technical optimism - a belief that the human condition can be improved through sufficiently advanced technology.
+:index:`Robotics` is a shining example of technical optimism - a belief that the human condition can be improved through sufficiently advanced technology.
 It is the premise that a machine can engage in the difficult, the tedious, and the dangerous; leaving humans out of harms